Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-\begin{remark}[Optimality preserving filtration] A reminiscence of the observation made above Theorem \ref{thm:V_uniform_convergence}, that is, $\widehat V_N^*\geq V^*|_{\widehat{M}_{N}}$ for any moment truncation order $N\in\mathbb{N}$, directly extends to $\widehat V_{N_i}^*\geq\widehat V_{N_j}^*|_{\widehat{M}_{N_i}}\geq \widehat V_{N_j}^*$ for any $i<j$.
-This means that the optimal policy learned from one hierarchy of the filtrated RL problem is also optimal for, actually may even decrease the values of the cumulative rewards learned from, all the lower-level hierarchies.
-This demonstrates that the filtrated structure preserves the optimality of each hierarchy in the filtration. \end{remark}
+\begin{remark}[Optimality preserving filtration] The observation made above Theorem \ref{thm:V_uniform_convergence}, that is, $\widehat V_N^*\geq V^*|_{\widehat{M}_{N}}$ for any moment truncation order $N\in\mathbb{N}$, directly extends to the established RL filtration as $\widehat V_{N_i}^*\geq\widehat V_{N_j}^*|_{\widehat{M}_{N_i}}\geq \widehat V_{N_j}^*$ for any $i<j$.
+This means that the optimal policy learned from one hierarchy of the filtrated RL problem is also optimal for, and may even decrease the values of the cumulative reward function learned from, all the lower-level hierarchies.
+This demonstrates that moving up the hierarchy in the RL filtration preserves the optimality of every hierarchy. \end{remark}

-A comparison between the truncated and entire moment systems in \eqref{eq:moment_system_truncated} and \eqref{eq:moment_system} reveals that they are controlled by the same policy, which announces policy search algorithms as the prime candidates for learning the optimal policy.
-In addition, the optimiality preserving property of the filtrated RL structure mentioned in Remark \ref{rmk:filtration} points out a specific algorithmic approach: the policy learned from the current hierarchy always promises to be a good initial condition for the successive hierarchy, which is shown in Algorithm \ref{alg:FRL}.
+A direct observation on the truncated and entire moment systems in \eqref{eq:moment_system_truncated} and \eqref{eq:moment_system} together reveals that they are regulated by the same control policy, which announces policy search algorithms as the prime candidate for learning the optimal policy at each hierarchy in the RL filtration.
+Moreover, the optimality preserving property revealed in Remark \ref{rmk:filtration} strongly suggests a specific algorithmic approach: the policy learned from the current hierarchy is always promised to be a good initial condition for the successive hierarchy.
+Consequently, as the truncation order increases, the initial condition becomes closer to the optimal solution, effectively reducing the computational cost for leaning optimal policies of high-dimensional systems.
+This filtrated policy search algorithm is summarized in Algorithm \ref{alg:FRL}.